Hypotheses

 - This can be formalized as:

-- In competition, optimization is the key action for AI to be able to survive the competition, especially if resource capture is possible, and especially if it is possible for AI to decide that disabling other AIs is beneficial towards achieving survival or achieving goal states.
+- If it is possible for AI to decide that disabling other AIs is beneficial towards achieving survival or achieving goal states.